Soil & Water

 Water Harvesting Structures

 The term water harvesting in its original application is perhaps defined as the collection and storage of any farm water, either runoff or creek flow for irrigation use.
 Later in the process of modification, the scope of the definition has been broadened to mean the process of collecting natural precipitation in a storage structure from a treated watershed catchment.
-The water harvesting is a dominant source of irrigation in Shivalik foothill region, where there is no possibility of developing other sources of irrigation.
+Water harvesting is a dominant source of irrigation in the Shivalik foothill region, where there is no possibility of developing other sources of irrigation.

-It has been realised that water is the most important and unspoilt forest produce.
-Harvesting greater amount of this resource for increasing agricultural production is the most important initiative.
+It has been realized that water is the most important and unspoilt forest produce.
+Harvesting a greater amount of this resource for increasing agricultural production is the most important initiative.
 This activity was started about 25 years ago and more than 200 Rain Water Harvesting Structures have been constructed in Shivaliks & Aravallis.
 To conserve water in Aravalli and Shivalik Hills, Integrated Watershed and Afforestation Projects are being formulated in the state.
-The implementation of these projects will improve the productivity of agricultural crops and yield of milch animals.
+The implementation of these projects will improve the productivity of agricultural crops and the yield of milch animals.
 The novel idea of rehabilitation of ‘Village Ponds’ has been initiated by the Forest Department.
-The village johads, which in earlier times served the purpose of storing rain water to be used for various water requirements in the village had slowly degenerated owing to disuse.
+The village johads, which in earlier times served the purpose of storing rainwater to be used for various water requirements in the village had slowly degenerated owing to disuse.
 Many of these village ponds have been rehabilitated in past under JICA Project and under state schemes.